react-page/react-page/docs/custom-cell-plugins.md

 import { CellPlugin } from '@react-page/editor';
 import React from 'react';

-// be sure to use a type, not an interface type Data = {
+// use a type here, not an interface type Data = {
   title: string
 }